American Institute of Architects

 The American Institute of Architects (AIA) is a professional organization for architects in the United States.
 It is headquartered in Washington, D.C.
-AIA offers education, government advocacy, community redevelopment, and public outreach programs, and collaborates with other stakeholders in the design and construction industries.
+AIA offers education, government advocacy, community redevelopment, and public outreach programs, and collaborates with other stakeholders in the design and construction industries..
+While many US-based architects are members of the AIA, it is not a professional requirement.